General Operating Support I

 Young Artists of America, Inc., dba Young Artists of America

-Young Artists of America (YAA) provides arts education, delivering transformative, innovative, and inclusive arts programming that propels students in their personal and artistic development.
-YAA also offers exceptional performances to the community.
+Young Artists of America (YAA) is reimagining the landscape of arts education by delivering transformative, innovative, and inclusive arts programming that propels students in their personal and artistic development, while bringing exceptional performances to the community.

 Important Dates Post-Application

-For current FY23 grantees, all mid-year and final reports must be completed online through AHCMC’s grants portal, SurveyMonkey Apply (SM Apply).
-Access SM Apply here: https://artsandhumanities.smapply.io/
+For current FY24 grantees, all mid-year and final reports will need to be completed online through AHCMC’s grants portal, SurveyMonkey Apply (SM Apply).
+Access SM Apply: https://artsandhumanities.smapply.io/

 Need to make changes to your project?
 Fill out a grant change request form, available on our resources page: https://www.creativemoco.com/find-opportunities/resources/